 There are two different streams of Rescue courses offered by Rescue Dynamics, one for professionals and one for wilderness leaders.
 If in doubt, we can help you decide which may be best for your particular needs.

 For the trip leader and serious climber, this is the next step.
 HARD & Wild assumes that the participant will primarily be using improvised systems and solutions to purely backcountry problems.
 It is best taken by climbers, cavers, river travelers, and others whose primary role may be leadership of outdoor groups, but whose situations may require the use of technical rope systems and related skills.
 This course assumes some previous basic knowledge of ropework and knots (i.e. Basic Rock course or equivalent).
 Based on the successful Rescue One for Wilderness Leaders course, the curriculum was completely revised in 1995 to add two extra days of intense training.
 In 2018 it was completely updated again to integrate the recent EMBC testing done in 2016.
 In one week, HARD takes you beyond the basics and provides the tools to deal with more complicated accidents by expanding your skill set to include the Options System and DCTTRS.

 The HARD & Wild - Level One course deals primarily with the single rope "self rescue" style of systems (SRT).
 First, we review basic ropehandling skills.
 Then we deal with improvised stretchers and carries.
 We begin the Options System by escaping the system and quickly add pulley system theory, simple raises and lowers.
 Next we deal with rappel rescues, the counterbalance system and rescuing a lead climber.
 The proper use of prusiks and ascenders is added.
-We also introduce large scale two rope rescue DCTTRS basics involving a litter.
+We also introduce \ two rope rescue DCTTRS basics involving a litter.
 Then we spend two days going over a complete array of crevasse rescue systems.
 Finally we top it off with a review and exam day where the Options System is put to the test.
 HARD and Wild won't necessarily stop an accident from happening, but it sure can help save your bacon if it does.
 Prerequisites: Basic Rock Climbing Course.
 Basic Snow & Ice and Intermediate Rock are highly recommended.